Ad-Hoc Reporting: Summary Rows

 To use Summary Rows, you must be constructing a Tabular Report.
 This feature combines some of the functions of a Summary Report into a Tabular Report.

 3. Choose columns from your Data Source for your report.
-To calculate data, the item must be named in a column.
+To summarize data, the item must be one of the columns in the report.
+Custom Columns can also be used.

 Choose columns from your Data Source for your report.
 To calculate data, the item must be named in a column.